Tkachov/Overstrike/ModdingTool/README.txt

 Modding Tool allows you to extract and replace assets.
-Packs mods to .stage.
+Packs mods to .stage or .modular.

 # About